 The 6 Best Boutique Hotels in Los Cabos

 1. Mar del Cabo 12+

-Located in San José del Cabo, Mar del Cabo 12+ provides accommodation with a restaurant, free private parking, an outdoor swimming pool and a fitness centre.
+Located in San José del Cabo, Mar del Cabo 12+ provides accommodation with a restaurant, free private parking, an outdoor swimming pool, and a fitness center.

-A new stylish accommodation in Cabo that unveils a stunning work of design with streaks of colour to live a complete experience for those who seek both luxury and comfort.
+New stylish accommodation in Cabo unveils a stunning work of design with streaks of color to live a complete experience for those who seek both luxury and comfort.